Yurlungur/summer_project/README.md

 # Initial spectral decomposition

-First step in developing the pseudospectral tool is projecting a smooth function (Gaussian) and a discontinuous one (Top Hat) onto the Chebyshev basis. playground.py performs this operation using both Gaussian quadrature and direct integration.
+First step in developing the pseudospectral tool was projecting a smooth function (Gaussian) and a discontinuous one (Top Hat) onto the Chebyshev basis. playground.py performs this operation using both Gaussian quadrature and direct integration.
 The program outputs:
 - function reconstruction both using integrals and Gaussian quadrature
 - error vs number of modes for Gaussian quadrature